Purpose

 Considerations

-In addition, OceanBase Database distinguishes different SQL statements by using the SQL_ID parameter.
-The SQL_ID parameter is obtained by encrypting the SQL_TEXT parameter with the MD5 algorithm.
-If the SQL statements are the same except for an extra line break or tab, the SQL_ID values obtained by using the MD5 algorithm will be different.
-In actual production systems, we recommend that you bind outlines by using the SQL_ID parameter.
+In addition, OceanBase Database distinguishes different SQL statements by using the SQL_ID.
+The SQL_ID is obtained by taking the MD5 hash of the SQL_TEXT.
+Therefore, even if the same SQL statement has an extra newline or tab character, the SQL_ID will be different.
+In a production system, we recommend that you bind an outline by using the SQL_ID parameter.